diegoserrat/finance-control/README.md

 ## Description
 Is a own project to make me study.
 On him you could control your own finance, adding their credit-card ( on the future adding thier home bills ).
+I`ve stopped to develop this project on beginning of 2020.
+But i`m thinking to back him on beginnig of 2021.

 ## Development server
 - To run the system first of all use: npm install.